lucaspena/agt-proof-of-stake/report.md

 transactions.
 Endorsers are elected and rewarded similarly to block leaders in the protocol, but they still add another layer of complexity, as endorses themselves can be either truthful or not.

+An alternative area for future work is considering other proof of stake protocols.
+The main competitor to Ouroboros is Casper (TODO: cite) which is a proof of stake protocol developed by the Ethereum Foundation.
+Casper greatly differs from Ouroboros in a few areas.
+Primarily, it is developed as a "finality gadget" that finalizes blocks in a proof of stake manner \textit{on top of} a proof of work scheme.

+Casper also requires a $\frac23$ majority instead of a $\frac12$ majority as in Ouroboros.
+However, the $\frac23$ majority need only be \textit{rational} as opposed to non-adversarial in Ouroboros (TODO: check this).
+All these differences lead to a much different protocol, and analyzing game-theoretic properties of Casper is definitely worthy of its own rigorous treatment.

+Finally, we also would like to consider different game theoretic properties of this protocol.
+TODO: more here